Understanding The Stages Of Grief And Loss And Ways To Cope

 Not everyone goes through these stages in a linear fashion or experiences all of them.
 The five stages model of grief is only a theory, and some people may not identify with it at all.
 Other theories of grief also exist, such as the seven-stage theory or the ball and box theory.
 Below are further examinations of each stage individuals may experience as they experience grief, as proposed by Elisabeth Kübler-Ross:

-1. Denial: In the early stages of grief, denial may serve as a defense mechanism to protect one from the immediate shock and pain of the loss.
+1. Denial: In the early stages of grief, denial may serve as a defense mechanism to defend one from the immediate shock and pain of the loss.
 The individual might find it difficult to accept what has happened.

 2. Anger: Some people feel angry as the initial shock wears off.
 This anger can be directed at themselves, others, or the person or situation they have lost.
 Anger is a natural response and a way to express intense emotional pain.